With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to enjoy the great outdoors with friends and family.

 16) The White House by Tap Social

-The White House by Tap Social cafe bar + kitchen on Abingdon Road, Oxford will also be opening with plans to transform a large section of the existing car park into a beer garden with bright and colourful tables and lots of plants and greenery.
-Expect coffee, baked goods and a full menu sharing plate style at the newly opened White House.
+The White House by Tap Social cafe bar + kitchen on Abingdon Road, Oxford plans to transform a large section of the existing car park into a beer garden with bright and colourful tables and lots of plants and greenery.
+Expect coffee, baked goods and a full menu sharing plate style at this recently opened venue.

 17 to 20) The Roof Terrace at Westgate